Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Numerical Verification and Example Applications

+\paragraph{Acoustic Data.} As a further example for data with natural noise sources, we considered the CHiME dataset \citep[][]{FosterEtAl2015} and fitted Gaussian- and Gamma-MCA models to amplitude spectrograms of three selected audio files.
+For both algorithms, we performed three runs for each audio example, and for comparison then selected the one with the highest ELBO (which can be computed efficiently).
+The resulting ELBO values are shown in Tab.\,\ref{table:chimeresults}.
+The higher ELBOs observed for Gamma-MCA suggest the Gamma distribution as a better suited noise model compared to Gaussian for the considered data, which is consistent with amplitude data being positive.
+While differences of the ELBO values across runs showed to be comparably small, larger differences across audio examples and algorithms could be observed.
+These may be attributed to, among other things, differences between the content and noise sources in the individual audio files (see Appendix~\ref{app:noise_type_estimation} for data-related details).

-This example further shows that the updates (\ref{update_W_real}) and (\ref{update_V_real}) can supply sufficiently flexible and precise algorithms for noise estimation also at large scales.
-Model selection using further types of noise distributions can proceed along the same lines but require a more elaborate treatment (also compare, e.g., \cite{valera2017automatic}) which exceeds the purposes of this study.
+The experiments reveal the efficacy of the updates (\ref{update_W_real}) and (\ref{update_V_real}) and demonstrate applicability of the algorithms for noise type estimation at large scales.
+Model selection using other types of noise distributions can proceed along the same line but require a more elaborate treatment \citep[compare, e.g.,][]{valera2017automatic} which exceeds the purposes of this study.